Westmoreland County Community College: Campus

 Westmoreland's original building, formerly known as Founders Hall, houses academic and administrative offices, classrooms, the library, a 300-seat amphitheater and a tutoring and learning center.
 It also contains the college store, student center, cafeteria and a licensed day care center.
 A gymnasium, indoor running track and a combination aerobic/fitness center provide fitness options for students and faculty.
+A major renovation of the building was completed in 2020.